Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: DESIGN OF THE ETPC SYSTEM

 we can rewrite~\eqref{eq:a_k} as the following unconstrained optimization problem, for $i \in \{1,2\}$,

 where,

 Thus, we have

-\begin{rem}\thmtitle{Control signal for $\tau > T$} Given the coefficients of the polynomial control input that are obtained by solving~\eqref{eq:a_ik}, the control input that is applied by the actuator is as given in~\eqref{eq:control_law}.
-However, since $t_k$'s are implicitly determined by an event-triggering rule online, it may happen that $t_{k+1} - t_k > T$.
-In that case, we simply extend the control input $u(t_k + \tau)$ for $\tau$ beyond $T$ by suitably extending the domain of the polynomial function $f$. \remend \end{rem}
+Viewed this way, we see that Problem~\eqref{eq:a_k} is always feasible.
+Note that, given the coefficients of the polynomial control input that are obtained by solving~\eqref{eq:a_ik}, the control input that is applied by the actuator is as given in~\eqref{eq:control_law}. \begin{rem}\thmtitle{Control signal for $\tau > T$} As discussed in Remark 1 of~\cite{AR-PT:2024}, control input $u(t_k + \tau)$ is well defined for all $\tau \in [t_k, t_{k+1})$ even if $t_{k+1} - t_k > T$. \remend \end{rem}

-\begin{prop} The optimization problem~\eqref{eq:a_ik} is a convex optimization problem. \end{prop} \begin{proof} Let us show that the objective function of~\eqref{eq:a_ik}, $J_i(a)$, is convex in the optimization variable $a$ for all $i \in \{1,2\}$.
-The Hessian matrix of $J_i(.)$, denoted as $\textbf{H}_i$, is as follows,
+\begin{prop} The optimization problem~\eqref{eq:a_ik} is a strictly convex optimization problem. \end{prop} \begin{proof} Proof of this result follows along similar lines as in the proof of Proposition 2 in~\cite{AR-PT:2024}.
+For all $i \in \{1,2\}$, the Hessian matrix of $J_i(.)$, denoted as $\textbf{H}_i$, is as follows,